wp-plugins/ecampaign/readme.txt

 == Known restrictions, deficiencies and inflexibilty ==

 * The site visitor has to have javascript enabled in their browser.
 There is no fallback mode.
-* The activist only gets a copy of their email.
+* The activist only gets one email, a copy of their own email.
 There is no thank you email.
 * The format of the email sent to campaignEmail is fixed.
 * There is currently no Akismet protection but it could be added.
 * Some error messages in the javascript are not easily translated.